 Because of this individual response, no one NSAID is considered more effective than another.
 Also, because every NSAID can cause adverse reactions, none is considered safer than others.

-If a dog is prescribed a NSAID, the CVM recommends that pet owners take the following steps.
+If a dog is prescribed an NSAID, the CVM recommends that pet owners take the following steps.
 This will ensure they are fully informed about the medication and can make the best decision for their dog's health.

-Ask Questions and Tell All
+Ask Questions and Observe Symptoms